Luk-kar/Blending-PSD-colors-toolset/README.md

 <div align="center">🔎🔎🔎</div>

 <div align="center">
-</br>Read all colors in folder COLORS.
-Save them into CSV file and several others helping tool</br>
+</br>Read all colors in folder COLORS and save them into CSV file.
+It also has several others utility tools</br>
 </div>
 <div align="center"><i>
 Important!
 Tested and created for Photshop CS6 64bit Version: 13.0 on Windows 10</br></br>